Let’s talk about Halloween Candy…

 “Halloween candy presents a learning opportunity.
 Work toward having your child be able to manage their own stash.
 For them to learn, you will have to keep your interference to a minimum.
 When they come home from trick or treating, let them lay out their booty, gloat over it, sort it and eat as much of it as they want.
 Let them do the same the next day.
 Then have them put it away and relegate it to meal- and snack-time: a couple of small pieces at meals for dessert and as much as they want for snack time.

 If they can follow the rules, your child gets to keep control of the stash.
 Otherwise, you do, on the assumption that as soon as they can manage it, they get to keep it.

 Despite what most people think, studies show sugar does not affect children’s behavior or cognitive performance.“

-To do this, adults are the ones that must claim their own food anxieties, fear, and shame so that they can get out of the way and raise children to have relationships with food that aren’t rooted in fear or deprivation or the need to be right about it all.
+Adults are the ones that must claim their own food anxieties, fear, and shame so that they can get out of the way and raise children to have relationships with food that aren’t rooted in fear or deprivation or the need to be right about it all.